jump-dev/NEOSServer.jl/README.md

 [![Build Status](https://travis-ci.org/odow/NEOS.jl.svg?branch=master)](https://travis-ci.org/odow/NEOS.jl)
 [![Build status](https://ci.appveyor.com/api/projects/status/u54uaoskgjd87gxb/branch/master?svg=true)](https://ci.appveyor.com/project/odow/neos-jl/branch/master)

 The [NEOS Server](http://www.neos-server.org/neos) is a free internet-based service for solving numerical optimization problems.
-It is able to take models specified in a variety of formats (including AMPL, GAMS and MPS) and pass them to a range of both free and commercial solvers (including Gurobi, CPLEX and Cbc).
-See [here](http://www.neos-server.org/neos/solvers/index.html) for the full list of solvers and input formats.
+It is able to take models specified in a variety of formats (including [AMPL](http://ampl.com/), [GAMS](http://www.gams.com/) and [MPS](https://en.wikipedia.org/wiki/MPS_%28format%29)) and pass them to a range of both free and commercial solvers (including [Gurobi](http://www.gurobi.com/), [CPLEX](http://www-03.ibm.com/software/products/en/ibmilogcpleoptistud/) and [Cbc](https://projects.coin-or.org/Cbc)).
+See [here](http://www.neos-server.org/neos/solvers/index.html) for the full list of solvers and input formats that NEOS supports.

 NEOS is particularly useful if you require a commercial solver, but are unable to afford the subscription, or are not eligible for a free license, or if you problem is larger than the limits placed on free versions.